Tangkaiyuan0311/Calculator/README.md

 ## Overview

 This project is a simple yet extensible calculator implementation in Java, designed with the Open-Closed Principle (OCP) and best practices for maintainability and extensibility in mind.
-The calculator supports basic arithmetic operations (addition, subtraction, multiplication, and division) and allows for the dynamic addition of new operations at both compile and runtime.
+The calculator supports basic arithmetic (chaining) operations (addition, subtraction, multiplication, and division) and allows changing implementation for each operation through Spring’s dependency injection system.

 ## Table of Contents